The Urge: Early career (1987–1994)

 The Urge was originally formed in 1987 by Webster Groves High School classmates Jeff Herschel (drums) and Karl Grable (bass), and Pat Malecek (guitar) of Saint Louis University High School.
 The band went through two singers before recruiting Steve Ewing for vocal duties in late 1987.
-Their first album was released on August 12, 1989, the cassette-only Bust Me Dat Forty, followed a year later by the LP Puttin' the Backbone Back on August 9, which featured the addition of saxophonist Jordan Chalden whom joined the band at the end of 1989.
+Their first album was released on August 12, 1989, the cassette-only Bust Me Dat Forty, followed a year later by the LP Puttin' the Backbone Back on August 9, which featured the addition of saxophonist Jordan Chalden who joined the band at the end of 1989.

 After trombonist Matt Kwiatkowski was recruited in 1992, the group released Magically Delicious, which also featured contributions from trumpeter Tony Albano.
 Chalden left the band shortly after to deal with substance abuse problems.
 Later that year, the group added saxophonist/keyboardist Bill Reiter and trombonist/keyboardist Todd Painter.
-In early 1993, the band released the LP Fat Babies in the Mix, a live concert album recorded at Mississippi Nights.
+In early 1993, the band released the LP Fat Babies in the Mix, a live concert album recorded at Mississippi Nights in St. Louis.

-After Herschel left the band in May 1994 and Malecek left a few months later to pursue other career paths, guitarist Jerry Jost and drummer John Pessoni, who had previously played together in other bands including Life Without Wayne and The Stand, joined the lineup.
+After Herschel left the band in May 1994 and Malecek left a few months later to pursue other career paths, guitarist Jerry Jost and drummer John Pessoni, both from Christian Brothers College High School, who had previously played together in other bands including Life Without Wayne and The Stand, joined the lineup.
 Frequent touring with 311 increased the band's fan base.

 Success and first breakup (1995–2002)

-In 1995 the band independently released Receiving The Gift of Flavor.
+In 1995, the band independently released Receiving The Gift of Flavor.
 Regional radio play of songs "Brainless", "All Washed Up", and "Violent Opposition", as well as successful album sales, brought the band to the attention of Epic's Immortal imprint, which reissued the LP in 1996.
 The band's music video for "All Washed Up" was used as part of a hidden content for the first issue's second disk of PlayStation Underground in 1997.

 After constant touring with the likes of labelmates Korn and Incubus, Master of Styles was released in 1998, containing the hit "Jump Right In" (featuring singer Nick Hexum of 311), as well as the singles "Closer" and "Straight to Hell".
 "Jump Right In" can be heard in an episode of MTV's Daria and MTV's The Real World.

-Following the release of Too Much Stereo in mid-2000, and contributing their song "It's My Turn to Fly" to the 2000 animated film Titan A.E., the band toured for nearly a year before calling it quits.
-In late December 2001, the band went on separate ways due to musical differences.
+Following the release of Too Much Stereo in mid-2000 and contributing their song "It's My Turn to Fly" to the 2000 animated film Titan A.E., the band toured for nearly a year before calling it quits.
+In late December 2001, the band went their separate ways due to musical differences.

-During their first break-up, frontman Steve Ewing has made several solo records under the name Stevie E. and is currently assisting several growing local St. Louis rock bands including Zamudio, The Dead End, and Lojic.
-Guitarist Jerry Jost was almost chosen as the replacement guitarist for Limp Bizkit after Wes Borland left the band in 2002.
+During their first hiatus, frontman Steve Ewing released several solo records under the name Stevie E. Guitarist Jerry Jost was almost chosen as the replacement guitarist for Limp Bizkit after Wes Borland left the band in 2002.
 The other members still reside in St. Louis and are involved in several musical projects.